BBC News at Ten: History

 On 16 March 2020, in light of the COVID-19 pandemic, the programme was extended to a 45-minute bulletin until 13 March 2022; until May 2021 Newsnight moved to 10:45 pm, initially because it shared a studio with the BBC News at Ten, and later to avoid a schedule clash.
 The 10 o'clock news bulletin lasted 30 minutes, with news bulletins from the BBC's regional services lasting for 15 minutes.
 On 19 July 2021, the bulletin went back to 35 minutes, with Newsnight returning to its normal time of 10:30 pm.

 On 26 May 2022, the BBC announced that the BBC News at Six and Ten, along with BBC Breakfast will be revamped in June 2022 to include a completely new studio and presentation, as part of a wider rebrand of the BBC in general.
-Local regional programmes will also be revamped over the coming months to tie in with the regional BBC channels broadcasting in HD by the beginning of 2023.
+Local regional programmes will also be revamped over the coming months to tie in with the regional BBC channels broadcasting in HD by the beginning of June 2023.

 On 13 June 2022, the BBC News at 10 broadcast their first edition from the new studio set, which is a much larger studio than before with different sized screens which can be interacted with by reporters and the presenter.
 A new semi-circle desk has also been introduced, as well as a spiral staircase in a nod to the previous studio which showed the spiral staircase in the newsroom.
 The BBC News at 6 broadcast their first edition from the new studio a day later.
 Since then, the BBC Weather forecasts follow both the 6 and 10 O'clock national bulletins, which is also followed by introductions to regional news programmes from England and national news programmes from Scotland, Wales and Northern Ireland.

 Following the unification of BBC News for UK viewers and international viewers in April 2023, the programme continues to be simulcast only on the UK feed while international viewers get BBC World News America at the same time slot instead.
 The presentation after the merge remains identical except for the new titles with chameleon-style branding.